anasanisg/laborlink/README.md

-### Configure & Start Kafka
+### [2.5] Configure & Start Kafka
-Kafka acts as a centralized hub or a communication backbone in Laborlink.
+Kafka acts as a communication Backbone between Services or a communication backbone in Laborlink.
 Its the main components that connect the internal services with each other.